Nikola Tesla's Electric Circuit Controllers

 "By the way, now, for a first time you see my apparatus on Houston street, which I used for obtaining oscillations, damped and undamped as well.
 But it was necessary to state that while others, who had been using my apparatus, but without my experience, have produced with it damped oscillations, my oscillations were almost invariably continuous, or undamped, because my circuits were so designed that they have a very small damping factor.
 Even if I operated with very low frequencies, I allways obtained continuous, or undamped, waves for the reason that I designed my circuits as nonradiative circuits." - N. Tesla

 This was one of the oscillator circuits Tesla used in the New York lab.
 The square conductor at the top of the image was a loop of cable run around the ceiling molding.
 The diagram inside the circuit is the rotary switch design Tesla used to switch the capacitors from charging to discharge mode.
 Typically in this arrangement the rotary switch was directly driven from the generator shaft.
+The loop of cable driven by large, high-voltage, capacitive discharges produces a powerful inductive field, similar in action to the field produced by the Eqq, but the peak power of the oscillator is simply incomparable.
 Transmitter circuits like this were first disclosed in Tesla's lecture before the American Institute of Electrical Engineers in Fig 127.
 The receivers Tesla developed were photographed in both the NY and Wardenclyffe laboratories.
+Tesla ended up filing a patent that covers this oscillator geometry as a transmitter in 613,809 - METHOD OF AND APPARATUS FOR CONTROLLING MECHANISM OF MOVING VESSELS OR VEHICLES, July 1st, 1898.

 Use of multi-phase generator with mechanical break.
 Experiments in the laboratory at 35 South Fifth Avenue and subsequently.